(2020) Local SEO for Dentists: The Playbook for #1 Rankings

 This guide is intended to be a practical how-to guide for dentists, not a textbook on Google Maps.
 It’s a playbook with steps that you can follow to get your dental office listed and ranked on Google Maps.

-Everyone benefits from Google Maps
+The benefits of Google Maps for dentists

 Google Maps is great for you, your patients, and Google.
 Your patients quickly find what they need, your practice is more visible to more patients, and Google’s audience grows as more people discover how easy it is to connect with local dentists.

-Let’s take a closer look at how you’ll benefit:
+Let’s take a closer look at how you’ll benefit.

 People use Google to find the information they need right now.
 When your office appears in Google Maps search results, your patients quickly see important details, including driving directions, reviews, hours of operation, and a phone number.